 4. Payment of Consideration.
 Diamond agrees that contemporaneously with its execution of this Agreement, it shall pay to HPLR the amount of $670,462.40.

 5. Confidentiality.
-Each of HPLR and Diamond shall not disclose the terms of this Agreement to any third party (other than the party's and its affiliates' employees, lenders, counsel or accountants who have agreed to keep such terms confidential) except in order to comply with any applicable law, order, rule or regulation.
+Each of HPLR and Diamond shall not disclose the terms of this Agreement to any third party (other than the party's and its affiliates' employees, lenders, counsel or accountants) except in order to comply with any applicable law, order, rule or regulation.

 6. Law.
 This Agreement contains the entire agreement between HPLR and Diamond concerning the subject matter hereof and shall be governed by the laws of the State of Texas.
 Any modifications concerning this Agreement shall be of no force or effect unless in writing, executed by the parties to be charged.